 If you only have an hour …

 There is always something new to see at the Nasher Museum, with five to seven exhibitions each year.
 Save 10 minutes for the Nasher Museum Store, which features books, posters and gifts related to art and exhibitions.
-The museum is free and open to all on Thursdays, 5-9 PM.
+The museum is free on Thursdays, 5-9 PM, except for special exhibitions.

 If you can spend half a day …

 Structure your visit around the Nasher Museum Café—for coffee, or lunch on weekdays, brunch on weekends and dinner on Thursday nights.
 The café menu changes seasonally and features fresh, local ingredients.
 The museum is free on Thursdays, 5-9 PM, a time to discover gallery talks, sketching in the galleries, films and other free programs.
 Explore the museum’s three large gallery spaces featuring a wide selection of art, with traveling exhibitions and frequently updated installations from the permanent collection.
 Walk behind the shop to find the Education Gallery, with installations relevant to Duke classes and curated by faculty with the museum’s academic program coordinator.

 If you can plan your visit at least two weeks in advance …